TomokiMiyauci/memo/README.md

 [Same-value-zero](https://tc39.es/ecma262/#sec-samevaluezero) algorithm.
 By
 default, all arguments are used for the cache key.

-Specify `keys` to change the representation of arguments used for cache keys.
+Specify `keying` to change the representation of arguments used for cache keys.

 ```ts
 import {